attributes-unlimited/html-au/articles/primeagen-htmx-lit.md

 https://www.youtube.com/watch?v=z86ToVPx42Y

+Example code for an html-au version of the app talked about in the video can be found in the examples folder at examples/timerApp/index.ts

 ## What is html-au
 It is a mutation observer that creates eventListeners for you based on attributes on an element.